XeyberIgideli/comfyui_controlnet_aux/README.md

 ## Alternative:
 If you're running on Linux, or non-admin account on windows you'll want to ensure `/ComfyUI/custom_nodes` and `comfyui_controlnet_aux` has write permissions.

 There is now a **install.bat** you can run to install to portable if detected.
-Otherwise it will default to system and assume you followed ConfyUI's manual installation steps.
+Otherwise it will default to system and assume you followed ComfyUI's manual installation steps.

 If you can't run **install.bat** (e.g. you are a Linux user).
 Open the CMD/Shell and do the following:
   - Navigate to your `/ComfyUI/custom_nodes/` folder